 The Lost Planet (series) by Rachel Searles is set in the future.
 Chase Garrety wakes up on the planet Trucon with a mysterious head wound and no memory of how he came to be there.
 Fans of Star Wars might find parallels with that famous universe in the plot lines of the struggle for power between a Federation and a rebellious alliance.
 This is a high action adventure and the action follows Chase and his friend, Parker, as they travel across planets in a quest to find out who he is.

-Fuzzy by Tom Angleberger and Paul Dellinger.
+Fuzzy by Tom Angleberger and Paul Dellinger is a funny science fiction book for kids.
 Seventh grader Max(ine) loves robots and is super excited that her school is about to get the first robot student as part of the Robot Integration Program.
 Teachers and principal are already robots and Max needs to figure out why her grades are mysteriously declining, despite her diligent studying.
 Together, with Fuzzy the robot student, she discovers an evil evaluation system run by none other than the principal!

 Space Case (series) by Stuart Gibbs.
 My older son loves this series!
 Dashiell Gibson is one of the first humans to live on the moon but he is super bored because he is not allowed to go anywhere.
 When one of the top scientists is found dead, Dash suspects it is something more than just a helmet mishap.
 A thrilling mystery set in a unique location.